Ornithopter: Early history

-Some early crewed flight attempts may have been intended to achieve flapping-wing flight, but probably only a glide was actually achieved.
+Some early crude flight attempts may have been intended to achieve flapping-wing flight, but probably only a glide was actually achieved.
 They include the purported flights of the 11th-century Catholic monk Eilmer of Malmesbury (recorded in the 12th century) and the 9th-century poet Abbas Ibn Firnas (recorded in the 17th century).
 Roger Bacon, writing in 1260, was also among the first to consider a technological means of flight.
 In 1485, Leonardo da Vinci began to study the flight of birds.
 He grasped that humans are too heavy, and not strong enough, to fly using wings simply attached to the arms.
 He, therefore, sketched a device in which the aviator lies down on a plank and works two large, membranous wings using hand levers, foot pedals, and a system of pulleys.

+The first successful ornithopter was built by a Polish nobleman and scientist of Italian descent, Tytus Liwiusz Boratyni.
+In 1648, he built a spring-powered prototype that lifted a cat during a test flight.
+Tytus Boratyni planned to build a manned version called the "Flying Dragon".
+The project assumed numerous rescue systems, including a parachute.
+The bottom of the ornithopter's fuselage was to be able to float on water in the event of an accident over the sea or a lake.
+In order to implement the project, he unsuccessfully applied for funding for research from King Władysław IV Vasa.

 In 1841, an ironsmith kalfa (journeyman), Manojlo, who "came to Belgrade from Vojvodina", attempted flying with a device described as an ornithopter ("flapping wings like those of a bird").
 Refused by the authorities a permit to take off from the belfry of Saint Michael's Cathedral, he clandestinely climbed to the rooftop of the Dumrukhana (import tax head office) and took off, landing in a heap of snow, and surviving.